Refugee Resettlement Program

 Refugees receiving Refugee Cash Assistance may also receive Refugee Medical Assistance under the state’s Medicaid program.
 Refugees who are not eligible for Refugee Cash Assistance may still qualify for Refugee Medical Assistance if they meet the eligibility requirements.
 Medical assistance is restricted to those who are eligible for refugee services for eight months or less.

-Refugee Social Services consist of employment services; vocational training; education services, including English as a Second Language instruction and citizenship outreach; case management services; and other support services which encourage economic self-sufficiency and social adjustment.
+Refugee Social Services consist of employment services; vocational training; education services, including English as a Second Language instruction and immigration assistance; case management services; and other support services which encourage economic self-sufficiency and social adjustment.
 The majority of services are available to refugees who have lived in the United States for five years or less.

 Citizenship and outreach services can be provided beyond the five year time limit.
-HHSC works with organizations located in areas of the state with the largest numbers of refugee arrivals: Abilene, Amarillo, Austin, Dallas, Fort Worth, Houston and San Antonio.
-Asylee outreach services are also provided in El Paso and in the Rio Grande Valley.
+HHSC works with organizations located in areas of the state with the largest numbers of refugee arrivals: Abilene, Amarillo, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston and San Antonio.

 Federal discretionary grants and formula allocations are awarded to the state for additional refugee social services.
 Discretionary grants are awarded through national competition, while formula grants are awarded to the state based on the number of refugees residing in a county or the total number of refugee arrivals in comparison to other states.